 Another point worth keeping in mind is that the behaviour of the animals you’re looking it is merely a snapshot in time.
 There’s no telling whether a puppy or parents was having an off day – whether mildly injured, sleepy or just generally not a good representation of normal selves.

 Look at the breeder

 How long have they been breeding for?
-Not everyone who’s been breeding for decades is necessarily trustworthy, however, someone who’s only been breeding for a couple of years still has a few mistakes to make and when picking a service dog, you’d rather leave it to the pros.
+Not everyone who’s been breeding for decades is necessarily trustworthy, however, someone who’s on their first litter still has a few mistakes to make and when picking a service dog, you’d best leave it to the pros.

 How do they pick their breeding pairs?
 Show dog breeders are notorious for choosing looks as their number one reason to breed.
-Backyard breeders (aka BYBs, amateurs who breed their pet dogs) often don’t have any good reason for breeding, just that enjoy their dogs, and wanted puppies.
+Backyard breeders (aka BYBs) often don’t have any good reason for breeding at all apart from dollars.
 The trouble with both of these scenarios is that it means temperament, health and sound physical structure are overlooked, and you could end up with a beautiful mess of a dog, or worse – having to put down your future service dog at a young age due to genetic disease or weak temperament.

 This is not true for all show breeders, however.
 All you have to do is ask your breeder how they choose their dams and sires.
 What do they value?
 Appearance?
 Health?
 Temperament?
 Working ability?
 The breeder whose values align most with yours will be the best breeder for you.

 On that note, do they health screen their breeding dogs?
 Each breed has their own list of conditions that they’re susceptible to.
 The best breeders screen not only temperament but also genetic diseases.
 This helps ensure that their puppies live long healthy lives, free of pain and suffering.
 The last thing you want is a wonderful service dog candidate who has to be pulled from the program due to a health condition that could have been prevented or screened for.